GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     ![A script displays in the Windows PowerShell ISE window.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image136.png "Windows PowerShell ISE window")

 9. The script will execute a series of attacks on the Azure web application.
 Although they won't technically be successful, they will make it to the web application.
-In Fiddler, you will be able to see the traffic is allowed, even known bad agents:
+In Fiddler, select the various request and then click the **Inspectors** tab.
+You will be able to see the traffic is allowed, even known bad agents:

     ![One of the attacks is selected on the left, and the User-agent stalker is called out on the right.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image137.png "Attack examples")